pmonks/gravity/README.md

 ![Demo](demo.gif?raw=true "Demo")

-Note: actual animation is smoother than what's shown in this screenshot.
+Note: actual animation is smoother than what's shown in this screencap.

 ## Trying it Out
 Clone the repo, then run: